yaanyang/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 Next is `color_gradient_threshold()` function (in the 6th code cell).
 I used a combination of color and gradient thresholds to generate a binary image.
-1. I first fed in an image and converted it to HLS color space.
+1. I first fed in an image.
 2. Gradient thresholding:
+2a.
+Coverted image to HLS color space.
-    2.a Then I seperated light channel and used it for Sobel to take derivative in horizontal direction.
+2b.
+Then I seperated light channel and used it for Sobel to take derivative in horizontal direction.
-    2.b A binary image was obtained by filtering the scaled Sobel derivative within (20, 100) range.
+2c.
+A binary image was obtained by filtering the scaled Sobel derivative within (20, 100) range.
-3. Color thresholding:
+3. White color thresholding:
-    3.a I first defined color ranges for white and yellow (the colors for lane lines) individually and created white and yellow masks.
-    3.b Then conbined 2 masks with the HLS image to generate 2nd binary image.
+3a.
+Coverted image to Luv color space.
+3b.
+Then I seperated l channel and used it for picking up white color.
+3c.
+A binary image was obtained by filtering the luv_l_channel within (220, 255) range.
+4. Yellow color thresholding:
+4a.
+Coverted image to Lab color space.
+4b.
+Then I seperated b channel and used it for picking up yellow color.
+4c.
+A binary image was obtained by filtering the lab_b_channel within (155, 210) range.
-4. Finally, I combined 2 binary images from 2. and 3. for gradient and color thresholding.
+5. Finally, I combined 3 binary images from 2., 3. and 4. for gradient and color thresholding.

 Here's an example of my output for this step.